Crankshaft position sensors, produce a signal that; talks to the fuel injection computer or the ignition control module.

-So, What Does A Crankshaft (Camshaft) Position Sensor Really Do?
+So, What Do Crankshaft Position Sensors Actually Do?

 In A Nutshell, The Crankshaft Position Sensors Job Is To Help: